-The dilution information discussed above does not include the effect of the 2,050,000 shares that were returned by NEGMA on January 19, 2021 on liabilities and per share data.
+The dilution information discussed above is illustrative only and will change based on the actual offering price and other terms of the offering determined at pricing and does not include the effect of the 2,050,000 shares that were returned by NEGMA on January 19, 2021 on liabilities and per share data.

-If the underwriter exercises in full its option to purchase an additional 180,000 ADSs, our proforma as adjusted net tangible book value per ADS after the offering would be \$3.08, representing a further immediate increase in proforma as adjusted net tangible book value per ADS of \$0.20, and the immediate dilution to new investors participating in the offering would be \$13.67 per ADS, based on the initial public offering price of \$16.75 per ADS.
+If the underwriter exercises in full its option to purchase an additional 180,000 ADSs, our pro forma as adjusted net tangible book value per ADS after the offering would be \$3.07, representing a further immediate increase in pro forma as adjusted net tangible book value per ADS of \$0.21, and the immediate dilution to new investors participating in the offering would be \$13.43 per ADS, based on the assumed initial public offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus.